Skip to main content

 Overview

-Acer campestre is a deciduous tree or large shrub reaching 25–35 feet (7.5–10.5 m) tall with a spread of 20–30 feet (6–9 m) as a free-standing tree; when regularly clipped as a hedge it maintains any height from 4–15 feet (1.2–4.5 m).
+Acer campestre (field maple, hedge maple) is a deciduous tree or large shrub reaching 25–35 feet (7.5–10.5 m) tall with a spread of 20–30 feet (6–9 m) as a free-standing tree; when regularly clipped as a hedge it maintains any height from 4–15 feet (1.2–4.5 m).
 The crown is rounded and dense.
 Bark is corky and irregularly furrowed on older specimens.
-Leaves are opposite, 1.5–3 inches (4–7.5 cm) wide, with five rounded lobes and milky sap in the petiole when broken.
-Foliage is dark green above, paler and slightly hairy below.
+Opposite five-lobed leaves 1.5–3 inches (4–7.5 cm) wide have rounded lobes and produce milky sap in the petiole when broken.
+Dark green above, paler and slightly hairy below.
 Fall color is yellow to golden-yellow, lasting 2–3 weeks.
 Small yellow-green flowers appear in upright corymbs in April–May.
-Paired samaras, 1–1.5 inches (2.5–4 cm) long, are held nearly horizontally with wings in a nearly straight line.
-The species tolerates alkaline and chalk soils, compacted ground, air pollution, and coastal exposure better than most maples, but grows more slowly in very poor, dry soils.
+Paired samaras 1–1.5 inches (2.5–4 cm) long are held nearly horizontally with wings in a nearly straight line.
+The species belongs to Sapindaceae.
+Campestre means of the fields.
+Native to Europe from Britain and Scandinavia south to the Mediterranean, and east through western Asia to Iran and the Caucasus.
+Tolerates alkaline and chalk soils (pH up to 8.0) without the chlorosis that affects most maples, as well as compacted ground, air pollution, and coastal exposure.
+Growth is slower in very poor dry soils — this is the principal cultural limitation.
+Non-toxic.
+Hardy in zones 5–8.

 Native Range

-Acer campestre is native to Europe from Britain and Scandinavia south to the Mediterranean, and east through western Asia to Iran and the Caucasus.
-It grows in hedgerows, woodland margins, and mixed deciduous forests on calcareous soils, from sea level to 3,300 feet (1,000 m) elevation.
+Native to Europe from Britain and Scandinavia south to the Mediterranean, and east through western Asia to Iran and the Caucasus.
+Found in hedgerows, woodland margins, and mixed deciduous forests on calcareous soils, from sea level to 3,300 feet (1,000 m).

 Suggested Uses

-Planted as a specimen tree, street tree, or formal or informal hedge at 3–4 foot (90–120 cm) spacing for hedging or 20–25 foot (6–7.5 m) for specimen use.
-Tolerates root zone restrictions in paved urban environments better than larger maples.
-Among the most adaptable maples for hedging on alkaline, clay, or exposed sites.
+Used as a specimen tree, street tree, or formal or informal hedge, spaced 3–4 feet (90–120 cm) for hedging or 20–25 feet (6–7.5 m) for specimen use.
+Tolerates root zone restrictions in paved urban environments.
+The species tolerates alkaline, clay, compacted, and exposed sites where many maples develop chlorosis or decline.
 Not suited to sites with prolonged standing water.
+Non-toxic.
+Zones 5–8.

 How to Identify

-Acer campestre is identified by its five-lobed leaves, 1.5–3 inches (4–7.5 cm) wide, with rounded lobes and milky sap in the petiole when snapped.
-The corky, irregularly furrowed bark on older stems is distinctive.
-Paired samaras are held nearly horizontally with wings in a nearly straight line, different from the angled wings of A. platanoides or A. pseudoplatanus.
+Identified by opposite five-lobed leaves 1.5–3 inches (4–7.5 cm) wide with rounded lobes and milky sap in the petiole when snapped.
+Corky irregularly furrowed bark on older stems.
+Paired samaras held nearly horizontally with wings in a nearly straight line, unlike the angled wings of A. platanoides or A. pseudoplatanus.
 Leaves are smaller than most other cultivated maples.
+In Sapindaceae.

 Appearance